Classification of modules for infinite-dimensional string algebras: Introduction

-Let $k$ be a field, $Q$ a quiver, not necessarily finite, and $kQ$ the path algebra.
-Let $\rho$ be a set of zero relations in $kQ$, that is, paths of length~$\ge 2$, and write $(\rho)$ for the ideal generated by $\rho$.

-\begin{dfn} A \emph{string algebra} is an algebra $\Lambda=kQ/(\rho)$ satisfying: \begin{itemize} \item[(a)]Any vertex of $Q$ is the head of at most two arrows and the tail of at most two arrows, and \item[(b)]Given any arrow $y$ in $Q$, there is at most one path $xy$ of length~2 with $xy\notin \rho$ and at most one path $yz$ of length~2 with $yz\notin \rho$. \end{itemize} \end{dfn}
+By a \emph{string algebra} we mean an algebra of the form $\Lambda=kQ/(\rho)$ where $k$ is a field, $Q$ is a quiver, not necessarily finite, $kQ$ is the path algebra, $\rho$ is a set of zero relations in $kQ$, that is, paths of length~$\ge 2$, $(\rho)$ denotes the ideal generated by $\rho$, and we suppose that \begin{itemize} \item[(a)]Any vertex of $Q$ is the head of at most two arrows and the tail of at most two arrows, and \item[(b)]Given any arrow $y$ in $Q$, there is at most one path $xy$ of length~2 with $xy\notin \rho$ and at most one path $yz$ of length~2 with $yz\notin \rho$. \end{itemize} The name is due to Butler and Ringel~\cite{BR}, but they imposed a finiteness condition (which we drop), which forces an algebra with a one to be finite-dimensional.
+Note that the notion has a longer history, going back to the special biserial algebras of Skowro\'{n}ski and Waschb\"{u}sch \cite{SW}.

-This notion is based on the `special biserial' algebras of Skowro\'{n}ski and Waschb\"{u}sch \cite{SW}.
-For simplicity we restrict to the case of zero relations, in which case Butler and Ringel~\cite{BR} used the name `string algebra'.
-But both sets of authors included finiteness conditions which we omit.